hannesdatta/marketingmix-journal-of-marketing-research/README.md

 This replication package consists of six elements, as layed out in the replication guidelines from Tilburg School of Economics and Management (TiSEM).

-1. Metadata and data collection
+### Metadata and data collection

-   - a) File version history available on GitHub
+a) File logs available in `docs/files_in_repository.csv`.
+All files have been created and edited by Hannes Datta, except (many) of the raw data files (see below).
-   - b) Package has been compiled by Hannes Datta; package copies are stored at Dataverse, and are available from each of the four coauthors
+b) Access was available to all co-authors; final replication package compiled by Hannes Datta.
+Copies of replication package are stored at Dataverse, and are available from each of the four coauthors.
-   - c) No ethical review for this project has been carried out
+c) No ethical review for this project has been carried out
-   - d) Role of co-authors: Hannes Datta (devising and organizing the project, data collection, data analysis, article writing), Harald J. van Heerde (data collection, data analysis, article writing), Marnik G. Dekimpe (data collection, data analysis, article writing), Jan-Benedict E.M.
+d) Role of co-authors: Hannes Datta (devising and organizing the project, data collection, data analysis, article writing), Harald J. van Heerde (data collection, data analysis, article writing), Marnik G. Dekimpe (data collection, data analysis, article writing), Jan-Benedict E.M.
 Steenkamp (data collection, data analysis, article writing).
-   - e) Data collection: GfK datasets supplied by GfK Singapore (main datasets); supplementary data compiled by co-authors
+e) Data collection: GfK datasets supplied by GfK Singapore (main datasets); supplementary data compiled by co-authors.
-   - f) Reliance on external data sources: If applicable, sources noted in the paper
+f) Reliance on external data sources: If applicable, sources noted in the paper.
-   - g) No external finances/grants obtained for this projects.
-Advertising data have been bought with (internal) University funds.
+g) No external finances/grants obtained for this projects.
+Advertising data have been bought with research funds by Marnik G. Dekimpe and Harald J. van Heerde.
-   - h) Date of acceptance: 21 October 2021, https://doi.org/10.1177%2F00222437211058102
+h) Date of acceptance: 18 October 2021, https://doi.org/10.1177%2F00222437211058102 (online first on 21 October 2021).

-2. Raw data
+### Raw data
 - The project relies largely on (confidential) data supplied by GfK singapore, governed by an NDA between GfK and the coauthors.
-The data is stored in `data/gfk_2012` and `data/gfk_2015` (marking two delivery batches).
-The data is not available to the general public, and only available for replication purposes in the event of an investigation into alleged research misconduct (see also Netherlands Code of Conduct for Research Integrity and TiSEM's replication policy).
+The data is stored in `data/gfk2012` and `data/gfk2015` (marking two delivery batches).
+Advertising data was bought and is marked confidential, too (`data/advertising`).
+These datasets are not available to the general public, but only available for replication purposes in the event of an investigation into alleged research misconduct (see also Netherlands Code of Conduct for Research Integrity and TiSEM's replication policy).
 - Other data files in this project are obtained from websites, APIs, and official data sources.
-   - The raw data directory contains a list with all files in the package, along with their dates of creation and file hashes.
+- The `docs/files_in_repository.csv` file contains a list with all files in the package, along with their dates of creation, etc.

-3. Material
+### Material

-   - No supplementary material, other than computer code in this repository and data files, are needed to replicate the project.
+No supplementary material, other than computer code in this repository and data files, are needed to replicate the project.

-4. Programming code
+### Programming code
-   - The programming code
+- The programming code is fully available, see subfolder `code\`.
-   -
-- ADD NDA
-- create file version tree

-### Metadata and data collection

-Repository overview
+- Submodules are `code\derived` (for converting the raw data to data sets for analysis), `code\anlaysis` (for running the sales response models), `code\post-analysis` (for running seecond-stage regressions), and `code\simulations` for simulation studies.
+- The order of execution in each submodule is made explicit in `makefile`.

 ```
 ├── README.md (this documentation)